-For tickets, which start at $25, visit www.axs.com or contact email@example.com.
-The special will broadcast on the CBS Television Network later this year.
+For tickets, which start at $25, visit www.axs.com or contact firstname.lastname@example.org.
+The special will broadcast on the CBS Television Network in April.

 “The Bee Gees—Barry, Robin, and Maurice—were international musical icons who helped make Saturday Night Fever an emblem of 1970s pop culture,” said Neil Portnow, president and CEO of The Recording Academy.
 “With expert harmonies, undeniable groove, and a personal charisma matching their on-stage persona, the iconic band of brothers defined not just a genre, but a generation.
 I’m looking forward to celebrating one of the most famous soundtracks ever produced and reliving Saturday Night Fever, once again.”

 “Stayin’ Alive: A GRAMMY Salute To The Music Of The Bee Gees” is the latest TV special presented by The Recording Academy, AEG Ehrlich Ventures, and CBS.
 Others include “Stevie Wonder: Songs In The Key Of Life—An All-Star GRAMMY Salute,” “The Beatles: The Night That Changed America—A GRAMMY Salute,” and “Sinatra 100—An All-Star GRAMMY Concert.”